Whitelisted2/CS314-OS-Lab/README.md

     - File Operations: Create, Read, Write, Delete
 10. `Minix3` Immediate Files
     - Implementation for files upto 32B
+PA.
+Implementation of Buddy Allocation Algorithm (for CS304)

 > Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat. - Sun Tzu, The Art of War